 The sample for the Canadian Tobacco Use Monitoring Survey was generated using a refinement of RDD sampling called the Elimination of Non-Working Banks (ENWB).
-Within each province-stratum combination, a list of working banks (area code + next 5 digits) was compiled from telephone company administrative files.
+Within each province-stratum combination, a list of working banks (area code + next five digits) was compiled from telephone company administrative files.
 A working bank, for the purposes of social surveys, is defined as a bank which contains at least one working residential telephone number.
 Thus, all banks with only unassigned, non-working, or business telephone numbers are excluded from the survey frame.

 Next, a systematic sample of banks (with replacement) was selected within each stratum.
-For each selected bank, a 2-digit number (00 to 99) was generated at random.
+For each selected bank, a two-digit number (00 to 99) was generated at random.
 This random number was added to the bank to form a complete telephone number.
 This method allowed listed and unlisted residential numbers as well as business and non-working numbers (i.e. not currently or never in service), to have a chance of being in the sample.
+A screening activity aimed at removing not in service and known business numbers was performed prior to sending the sample to the computer-assisted telephone interviewing (CATI) unit.

-Each telephone number in the sample was dialled to determine whether or not it reached a household.
+Each telephone number in the CATI sample was dialled to determine whether or not it reached a household.
 If the telephone number is found to reach a household, the person answering the telephone was asked to provide information on the individual household members.
 The ages of the household members were used to determine who, in the household, would be selected for the tobacco use interview.
 Proxy interviews were not accepted.

-To ensure that enough people were reached in the younger age groups, the random selection was set up such that at least one person aged 15-19 or 20-24 would be selected within a household, if they exist.
-The reason for this is that about 76% of all households in Canada are made up of only people over 25 years of age; another 20% consist of people over 25 living with people in either the 15-19 or 20-24 age group; and only 4% of households contain no one aged over 25.
-If all ages were selected with equal probability and retained, the 25+ age group would be over-represented with respect to the survey objectives.
-Thus, to save on the costs of additional interviews, some of the selected people in the 25+ age group were screened out and did not receive the tobacco use interview.
-Two people were selected if more than one of the age groups 15-19, 20-24, and 25+ were represented in the household.
+To ensure that enough people were reached in the younger age groups, the random selection was set up such that at least one person aged 15 to 19 or 20 to 24 would be selected within a household, if they exist.
+The reason for this is that about 76% of all households in Canada are made up of only people over 25 years of age; another 20% consist of people over 25 living with people in either the 15 to 19 or 20 to 24 age group; and only 4% of households contain no one aged over 25.
+If all ages were selected with equal probability and retained, the 25 and over age group would be over-represented with respect to the survey objectives.
+Thus, to save on the costs of additional interviews, some of the selected people in the 25 and over age group were screened out and did not receive the tobacco use interview.
+Two people were selected if more than one of the age groups 15 to 19, 20 to 24, and 25 and over were represented in the household.
 When two people in the same household were selected, they were always from different age groups.
 This ensured that there was no negative impact on the precision of the estimates by age group due to correlation within households.
 There was a small impact on the precision for the total estimates for all ages, but the sample size was sufficiently large so the impacts were minimal.